Ahmed2942/Image-Processing-Server-With-Express/ImageProcessingAPI/README.md

 Our app is able to take advantage of sharp library to resize images with just adding the dimensions as query url parameters.

 ## Packages
-Structuring the project is as scalable as it can be with all required packages
+Structuring the project is as scalable as it can be with all required packages.
 ### typescript
 I used typescript to make the most use of the strict typing.
 ### prettier